Showing posts with label Alan Moore. Show all posts

 The first of these is Jonathan Miller's trippy BBC TV adaptation.
 It may be low on budget, but it's big on ideas and disturbing images.
 The 13-year-old unknown, Anne-Marie Mallik, who plays the main character is disturbingly sensual in her impersonation (or enactment) of a mid-60s flower child.

-The central metaphor (it was mostly filmed in an old 19th century hospital) is of Victorian England as a madhouse full of cracked, elderly monologuists, expertly impersonated by the principal comedians of the time.
+The central metaphor (it was mostly filmed in an old 19th century hospital) is of Victorian England as a madhouse full of cracked, elderly monologists, expertly impersonated by the principal comedians of the time.
 Its application to contemporary conditions in that embattled island remains rather current, unfortunately.

 Gavin Millar, dir.: Dreamchild (1985)